shsui5379/notes/Computer Science/Software Analysis and Design 1/4 - build systems.md

 - Running `make` in the shell makes the first target in the current directory's makefile
 - If this is isn't the first time running `make` in the directory, make is smart enough to only remake the targets whose dependencies have been updated since the last make
 - To make a specific target `targetName`, run `make targetName`

+## Variables
+- To define: `VARNAME=value to store`
+- To get value: `$(VARNAME)`
+- Special variables
+  - CXXFLAGS: command line flags that will be automatically passed to the compiler
+  - CXX: the compiler
+  - LDFLAGS: flags for the linker